The approach to Borve Lodge, a luxury retreat in West Harris

 The remote location and considered interior design make the Lodge a perfect getaway for anyone looking for privacy and luxury.
 Lodge packages are specially tailored to our guest’s requirements, with fully inclusive packages that include a personal chef, housekeeping and hosting services, along with the full support of the estate staff team.

-Interested parties should directly contact the estate manager, Steve Woodhall.
+Interested parties should directly contact the Estate Services Manager or telephone on 01859 550358

 *The interior design and project management of the renovation were done by Beaumont Interiors of Wimbledon, London, www.beaumontinteriorslondon.com.
 The works were done by Neil MacKay & Co of Stornoway.